Meghan McCain Confronts Sarah Huckabee Sanders Over Trump’s McCain Insults

 As she has done before, Huckabee Sanders insisted that she has never witnessed President Trump be anything but respectful towards the military.
 “After spending nearly every single day for two-and-a-half years with the president I can tell you I witnessed firsthand the president’s respect and admiration for the men and women of our armed forces.”

-In regards to the allegations in The Atlantic article, the ex-flack added, “I was one of the few in the room.
+In regards to the allegations in The Atlantic article, the ex-flack—who once admitted to investigators that she lied to journalists about FBI agents supposedly cheering James Comey’s firing—added, “I was one of the few in the room.
 I’m not an anonymous source.
 I’m going on the record and I’m telling you it didn’t happen.
 That’s not who this president is and that’s not how he feels about the men and women in our military.”

 Later in the interview, Joy Behar got Huckabee Sanders to admit that she was not standing at Gen. John Kelly’s son’s gravesite when Trump allegedly remarked to him, “I don’t get it.
 What was in it for them?”